 So, a rear-facing car seat installed correctly anywhere in the back seats is a great choice to keep your child safe.
 If you opt for the center back seat, make sure you choose the right installation process.

-Rear-facing car seats can be installed with a seat belt or the vehicle’s LATCH system.
-However, many center seats do not have a LATCH system.
+Rear-facing car seats can be installed with a seat belt or the vehicle’s lower anchor system.
+However, most center seats do not have lower anchors.
 If this is the case, do not use one anchor from each outside seat to install the car seat.
 This is usually not allowed!
-Instead, opt for the seat belt installation option—the LATCH system has a weight limit anyhow, so the seat belt option will be a more long-term measure.
+Instead, opt for the seat belt installation option—the lower anchors have a weight limit anyhow, so the seat belt option will be a more long-term measure.

 Another factor to consider is the position of the front seat.
-A rear-facing car seat takes up a lot of space in the back of the car.
-However, it’s not acceptable for the car seat to brace or push against the front vehicle seat.
+Some rear-facing car seats take up a lot of space in the back of the car, although there are some very compact options.
+However, it’s not acceptable for the car seat to brace or forcefully push against the front vehicle seat.
 This is forbidden by most manufacturer’s instructions because of the potential distribution of crash force!
-So, if you or your partner need the seat scooted way back, install the car seat on the opposite side.
+Most allow only light touching.
+If you or your partner need the seat scooted way back, install the car seat on the opposite side.

 Safest Spot for Forward-Facing Car Seat

 If your child is in a forward-facing car seat, again, most rear-seat options will work.
 Remember that front-facing car seats have a tether that needs to be connected to an anchor behind the seat.
-Not every seat, specifically third-row seats, have a LATCH anchor for a top tether.
+Not every seat, specifically third-row seats, have a top tether anchorage point.
 If that’s the case, the car seat cannot be safely installed there.